hackerschoolmty/Rails201/02/readme.md

 end
 ```

-Let's incorpore a method into our `Contact` model that fulfills the spec:
+Let's incorpore the method `by_letter` into our `Contact` model that fulfills the spec:

 ```ruby
 class Contact < ActiveRecord::Base